-In addition, Respondent agrees that it shall not seek or accept, directly or indirectly, reimbursement or indemnification, including but not limited to payment made pursuant to any insurance policy, with regard to all fine or penalty amounts that Defendant shall pay pursuant to section II of the Final Judgment, regardless of the use of such penalty amounts.
-Respondent further agrees that it shall not claim, assert, or apply for a tax deduction or tax credit with regard to any federal, state or local tax for any penalty amounts that Respondent shall pay pursuant to section II of the Final Judgment, regardless of the use of any such penalty amounts.
-Respondent understands and acknowledges that these provisions are not intended to imply that the NASD would agree that any other amounts the Defendant shall pay pursuant to the Final Judgment may be reimbursed or indemnified (whether pursuant to an insurance policy or otherwise) under applicable law or may be the basis for any tax deduction or tax credit with regard to any federal, state or local tax.
+Judgment, regardless of whether such amounts or any part thereof are added to the Distribution Fund Account provided for in the Final Judgment ("Distribution Fund Account") or otherwise used for the benefit of investors.
+Respondent further agrees that he shall not claim, assert or apply for a tax deduction or tax credit with regard to any federal, state, or local tax for any penalty/fine amounts that he shall pay pursuant to Section II of the Final Judgment, regardless of whether such penalty/fine amounts or any part thereof are added to the Distribution Fund Account or otherwise used for the benefit of investors.
+Respondent understands and acknowledges that these provisions are not intended to imply that NASD would agree that any other amounts Respondent shall pay pursuant to the Final Judgment may be the basis for any tax deduction or tax credit with regard to any federal, state, or local tax.